Telecommunication-Telemedia-Assessment/SVCP2022/01_howto.md

 * Summer School: **04 -- 05 July 2022**

 ## Awards

 ### Best Presentation Award
 Directly after the last presentation at the Summer School the participants vote democratically for their favourite presentation.
+Note: As of now, only attendees choosing the presentation option can win this award.

 _other awards may be announced later_